 Working from home during the pandemic is a lot different from working from home during normal times.
 There is an enhanced need for household hygiene and most family members are staying at home because of the pandemic.
 All this makes it really challenging for your employees to stick to a fixed working schedule.
 So, give them some flexibility.
 To implement this, you can simply assign them the work targets every morning and let them complete them anytime during the day.

 This is a crucial step to take for expressing your empathy towards your employees.
 You should ask them if they need any help from your side such as technical assistance or guidance for successfully completing the assigned work targets.

 To know about the problems and issues your employees may be facing while working remotely, you should ask for their feedback.
 You can easily create feedback forms on Google forms and derive feedback from your employees.
 You can put different questions in the feedback forms to know about the problems and issues your employees are facing and then take actionable steps to address them.

 3. Help Your Remote Employees De-Stress

-A survey conducted by a US-based anonymous professional network, Blind, reveals that as many as 53% of remote workers working at large companies like Google and Facebook, say that working from home during the pandemic is impacting their mental health adversely.
+A survey conducted by a US-based anonymous professional network, Blind, reveals that as many as 53% of remote workforces at large companies like Google and Facebook say that working from home during the pandemic is impacting their mental health adversely.
 Remote workers are staying home more to get their work done and for personal safety.
 Isolation is taking a huge toll on employee’s mental health and making work from home a really stressful affair which impacts their productivity and engagement.
 Further, the same can be true for your employees too.
 So, to engage your remote employees you should work on helping them de-stress.
-Given below are some steps which you can take in this direction:
+Below are some steps you can take in this direction: